FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/Store_and_forward_mode_routing.md

 ### Store and forward processing by a VAN server with COMMUT=SERVER

-Once the file is received, Transfer CFT{{< TransferCFT/componentshortname  >}} does not immediately forward the file.
+Once the file is received, {{< TransferCFT/axwayvariablesComponentShortName  >}} does not immediately forward the file.
 User processing may first be performed on the file on the Value Added Network (VAN server).
-In particular, Transfer CFT{{< TransferCFT/componentshortname  >}} activates the end of transfer procedure if one is defined.
+In particular, {{< TransferCFT/axwayvariablesComponentShortName  >}} activates the end of transfer procedure if one is defined.

 The IDF of the received transfer is deduced from the NIDF sent by the sender.